afrendeiro/afrendeiro.github.io/index.md

 <br>

-<p>This website was initially intended to be an <a href='http://andre-rendeiro.me/2014/10/29/notebook'>open electronic lab notebook</a>.
-However, due to restrictions on sharing unpublished data I am not allowed to use it strictly as such.
-I now post abstract methods and approaches that I develop for my work.</p>
+<p>This website was initially intended to be an <a href='http://andre-rendeiro.me/2014/10/29/notebook'>open electronic lab notebook</a>.</p>
+<p>However, I now post mostly general methods and approaches that I develop for my work.</p>